A Case Against Gun Control

 Number 1: small airplanes kill a lot of people, but they very rarely hurt anyone who hasn’t chosen to get on board.

 Several years ago near my then-home airport, the Montgomery County Airpark in Gaithersburg, Maryland, a private jet crashed, in bad weather, into a nearby house and killed a mother and two children who were inside.
 (In addition to killing the pilot and two others aboard the plane.)
-It was so horrific an incident, and so universally understood as a grotesquely “unfair” extension of damage to people who had not knowingly accepted the risk, that the entire flying community understood it might change the future of the airport and flying practices there.
-(This was so even though the airport was up and running many years before the nearby subdivisions went in and people moved to the area.)
+It was so horrific an incident, and so universally understood as a grotesquely “unfair” extension of damage to people who had not knowingly accepted the risk, that the entire flying community recognized it might change the future of the airport and flying practices there.
+(This was so even though the airport had been up and running many years before the nearby subdivisions went in and people moved to the area.)

 The episode was horrific—and rare.
 On average, there’s about one fatal crash a day, year round, involving small airplanes in the United States — a rate that has slowly but steadily decreased.
 But in the course of an average year, very few of those episodes involve anyone on the ground.
 Some years it’s four or five people.
 Some years it’s none.
 By contrast: an average of around 90 people per day die of gunshot wounds, or a little under four per hour (not per year).
-Even after you remove gunshot suicides, which are around 60 percent of the total of all U.S. gun deaths, there’s still an enormous difference between the damage done by guns to people who hadn’t knowingly accepted that risk, and the damage done by planes.
+Even after you remove gunshot suicides, which are around 60 percent of all U.S. gun deaths, there’s still an enormous difference between the damage done by guns to people who hadn’t knowingly accepted that risk, and the damage done by planes.

 So: the undeniable dangers of small-plane aviation are almost completely limited to their own pilots and passengers.
 In this way aviation is like scuba diving, or motorcycle riding, or other statistically risky pursuits whose risks are concentrated on the practitioner.
 If the same were true of guns—that people using them were the only ones getting hurt or killed—the public debate would be quite different.

-Number 2: If gun use and ownership were 1 percent as tightly regulated as anything involving aviation, the landscape would be entirely different.
+Number 2: If gun use and ownership were even 1 percent as tightly regulated as anything involving aviation, the landscape would also be entirely different.

+Pilots are licensed, registered, subject to recurrent checks of everything from what prescription drugs they are taking to whether they have had any brushes with the law, apart from myriad regular checks of proficiency.
+(Sample: want to come with me for a night-time plane ride?
+Fine—but I need to have made three full takeoff-and-landing cycles at night time, in the previous 90 days, before I can legally take anyone with me in a plane at night.
+Do I want to use my instrument rating to make a flight when the weather is bad?
+Fine — but only if I have maintained legal “currency” by doing a certain number of instrument-conditions approaches and maneuvers in the previous six months.
+Do I want to fly at all?
+Let me tell you about the Biennial Flight Review, and the mandatory annual very detailed inspections of the plane itself.)
+Even a few of the federal regulations that apply to pilots would, if applied to gun ownership, be portrayed by today’s NRA as a catastrophic step toward totalitarian state control.

-To answer the specific hypothetical: I couldn’t fly a gasoline- or bomb-laden plane over a sports stadium, because there are no-fly zones over most such places now.
+To answer the specific hypothetical: I couldn’t fly a gasoline- or bomb-laden plane over a crowd at a sports stadium, because there are no-fly zones over most such places now.
 Just as an illustration, from the FAA’s real-time map, here’s the (permanent) no-fly zone shown right over Disneyland.
 It’s the bright red circle with lines radiating inward from its border:

 Yes, a determined and suicidal pilot could fly right through that and do damage.
 But everyone in the flying world knows that if that happened even one time, everything about flying “rights” and restrictions would change.
 Society would figure that it could not take that risk again.
 Here’s a real world illustration: after the 9/11 attacks, even though small airplanes had nothing to do with it, small airports around the country were shuttered for extended periods.
 Gaithersburg, where my propeller plane was at the time, was totally closed for about three months.
 No one could land or take off from there.
 The flight schools, maintenance shops, charter operations, and other businesses there were cut off cold, and of course many failed.
 Such is the public-risk/individual-privilege balance as it applies in aviation.
 Imagine the parallel with guns.